kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 4/Question  24.md

 terminated state.
 What are the most likely explanations?
 (Select TWO)**

-- [x] You've reached your EBS volume limit
+- [x] :  You've reached your EBS volume limit

-- [x] An EBS snapshot is corrupt
+- [x] :  An EBS snapshot is corrupt

-- [ ] AWS does not currently have enough available On-Demand capacity to service your request
+- [ ] :  AWS does not currently have enough available On-Demand capacity to service your request

-- [ ] You have reached the limit on the number of instances that you can launch in a region
+- [ ] :  You have reached the limit on the number of instances that you can launch in a region

-- [ ] The AMI is unsupported
+- [ ] :  The AMI is unsupported

-*
+*----

+- #ec2_instance #aws #ami #ebs_snapshot #ebs_volume_limit
 - hasExplain:: [[explanation_Question  24.md]]